An officer fires tear gas at head height in Instanbul. Photo by Mystyslav Chernov/ Wikimedia.

 It depends on the contract.
-Sometimes it is the government who is the purchaser, other times it might be a purchase direct from a corporation, as with an African mining firm that recently purchased the world’s first riot-control drone.
+Sometimes it is the government who is the purchaser, other times it might be a purchase direct from a corporation, as with an African mining firm which recently purchased the world’s first riot control drone.
 Promisingly, there are some cases where campaigners have gotten a government to ban its corporations from supplying to particular countries.
-For example, Brazil, the US, and now South Korea have stopped their nation’s corporations from supplying tear gas to Bahrain because of the ongoing human rights abuses.
+For example, Brazil, the US and now South Korea have stopped their nation’s corporations from supplying tear gas to Bahrain because of the ongoing human rights abuses.
 However, Chinese companies can still supply.

-Do you see a trend towards police militarization and/or a more “sophisticated” riot control?
+Do you see a trend towards police militarisation and/or a more “sophisticated” riot control?
 And how is that related to the non-lethals’ booming business?

-I would say that both the military and the police are becoming more militarized.
+I would say that both the military and the police are becoming more militarised.
 The police and the military have a long history of exchanging tactics and equipment that dates back to the earliest formation of police forces.
 For example, tear gas moved from the military to the police in the 1920s.
-In the 1960s, ex-military officers wrote the first widely used manuals on riot control.
-And more recently, acoustic weapons, body armor, and tactics like swarming and snatching have traveled from the military to police forces.
+In the 1960s ex-military officers wrote the first widely used manuals on riot control.
+And more recently, acoustic weapons, body armour and tactics like swarming and snatching have travelled from the military to police forces.

 Why do governments and, to a certain extent, public opinion see tear gas and other “non-lethal” or “less than lethal” weapons innocuous or even “humanitarian” methods of crowd control?